-My stories highlight the cultural richness of people, beautiful landscapes, and rare encounters with wildlife.
-And always with awe inspiring images.
+My stories highlight beautiful landscapes; the cultural richness of people; and rare encounters with wildlife.
+And the stories are always backed up with awe inspiring images.

-Part of the magic of the journey is the people you meet along the way.
+Part of the magic of the journey comes from the people you travel with and the people you meet along the way.

 My husband Eddie is my best travel companion!
-He does a lot of the research and planning, especially for our road trips.
-He does a lot of driving too.
-In addition, he researches new equipment, proofreads stories, and a whole lot more.
+He does research and planning for road trips, and lots of driving.
+In addition, he researches new equipment and proofreads my stories.

 Three Important Reasons to Hire a Photography Guide – 14.5 hours in paradise with Tampa Bay Photography Tours